javierjrueda/Hi/README.md

 # 👋🏼 Hi there!

+I'm working on building [PromptHero](https://prompthero.com) a place to learn generative AI.
+And [VisualHound](https://visualhound.com/) AI tools for fashion brands. 🤖🎨

-I’ve been creating [Totem](https://www.tot-em.com/en/), an international brand that creates technological jewelry. 💍
+Prev.
+[Totem](https://www.tot-em.com/en/), an international brand that creates technological jewelry. 💍

-Now I'm working on building [PromptHero](https://prompthero.com).
-Creating AI tools that allow us to design better and faster. 🤖🎨